disorderedmaterials/dissolve/web/content/docs/startingout/compilation.md

 Dissolve uses `CMake` in order to provide a consistent build system across Window, OSX, and Linux.

-Note that the serial and parallel versions must be built separately.
-Building the GUI will also build the serial version.

 ## Prerequisites

 ### Build Toolchain

-Dissolve is completely written in C++ and uses some aspects of the C++17 standard, so a compiler that supports C++17 is a must.
+Dissolve is completely written in C++ and uses some aspects of the C++17 standard and parallel STL, so a compiler that supports C++17 and PSTL is a must (for `gcc` this means version 9 or above, for example).
 The CMake build system is used throughout.

 You may also consider using the excellent [`Ninja`](https://ninja-build.org/) to speed up your build.
 If you choose to do so, add `-G Ninja` to the `cmake` commands detailed below, and run `ninja` instead of `make`.